NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * Looking into the same container repeatedly
   * If the AI system attempts the same action from a new position, this will not be considered a repeated action

-Some of these are mathematically vague;  the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
+Some of these are mathematically vague;  for example, the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
 Below, we discuss the way to count them.

 ## Revisiting parts of the Room

 Algorithm:
 * Divide room (10m x 10m) into a grid of X size.
+Try 0.5 m
-* Count the number of times that the agent enters grid squares.
+* Count the number of times that the agent enters a grid square while facing in the same direction as a previous time they were in that grid square
+* If paths cross while facing in different directions, it does not count as a revist
+* If the actor rotates or does not move (PASS), it does not count
+  * Note that this means that if the actor spins in a circle and then passes over that location in any direction later, it will count as a revist
 * Note:  if agent goes from point A to point B twice, this can result in many overlaps.
-  * Perhaps they should count as one.
+  * They only count as one.
-  * Possibly solve by only counting the first in a series of revisits.
+  * Implement this as only counting the first in a series of revisits.